brmcerqueira/deninject/README.md

 ### Scope

-The decorator 'Scope' is used to mark a class or method of a module with a specific scope, this is useful for specific configurations for the 'SubInjectors'.
-Every 'SubInjector' works with a specific scope.
+The decorator `Scope` is used to mark a class or method of a module with a specific scope, this is useful for specific configurations for the `SubInjectors`.
+Every `SubInjector` works with a specific scope.

 As a class:
 ```ts